kevinaangstadt/CS340-S23-Notes/Day15Notes.md

 ----
 ## What does it mean if a variant is not detected by the test suite?

--Test suite is not good?
+   ## **Test suite is not good?**
--Mutant is actually semantics preserving (did not change the outcome of the program) →equivalent mutant programs that are semantically identical and this pass/fail same # of tests
+    -Mutant is actually semantics preserving (did not change the outcome of the program) -equivalent mutant programs that are semantically identical and this pass/fail same # of tests -This idea of automatically mutating software is based on the competent programmer hypothesis:
--This idea of automatically mutating software is based on the competent programmer hypothesis: faults are syntactically small and can be corrected with a few keystrokes
+    -faults are syntactically small and can be corrected with a few keystrokes
 -NB: But - not all bugs are small!
 -Coupling effect hypothesis →Complex faults are combinations of small faults (high order mutant)